wso2/docs-is/en/includes/references/conditional-auth/api-reference.md

     </tbody>
 </table>

-You can securely store sensitive values of properties like username, password, consumerKey, consumerSecret as secrets in conditional authentication scripts and refer to them in your conditional authentication scripts using the `secrets.key` syntax.
+You can securely store sensitive values of properties like username, password, consumerKey, consumerSecret as secrets in conditional authentication scripts and refer to them in your conditional authentication scripts using the `secrets.{secret name}` syntax.
 For example, to retrieve a secret value, you can use:
 ```angular2html
 var consumerSecret = secrets.clientSecret;
 ```